You may map LDAP groups with SSO users through the use of Artifactory User Plugins. The full process for working with this plugin is as follows:

 <Setup LDAP & LDAP Group>

-- Download ‘SynchornizeLDAPGroups’ user plugin and place it under your $ARTIFACTORY_HOME/etc/plugins (or $CLUSTER_HOME/etc/plugins if you are using High Availability)
+- Download ‘SynchornizeLDAPGroups’ user plugin and place it under your $ARTIFACTORY_HOME/etc/plugins (or $CLUSTER_HOME/etc/plugins if you are using Artifactory 4.x with High Availability)

-- Replace “il-users” with the name of your LDAP group that has been imported to Artifactory
+- Replace “il-users” with the name of your LDAP group SETTING (not the imported group)

 - Inside “myrelms”, add the following line to the plugin for debugging purposes only: log.debug “user ” + username+” have the following groups “+ groups